Manage Jupyter notebook servers

 Stop the Jupyter server

-To stop any running server, switch to the Jupyter Server tool window and click the icon or select the corresponding command in the menu of the main JetBrains DataSpell menu.
+To stop any running server, switch to the Jupyter Server tool window and click the icon.
 Preview the status in the Server Log window.

 Once you have shut down the server, the current session is terminated.
-When you start the server next time using the icon or themenu of the main JetBrains DataSpell menu, execution results for all previous sessions and all notebooks will be lost.
+When you start the server next time using the icon, execution results for all previous sessions and all notebooks will be lost.

 Restart the kernel

 You might want to refresh your calculations without shutting down the entire server and affecting any other notebooks.
-To restart the currently running kernel, click on the Jupyter notebook toolbar and preview the status in the Server Log window.
+To restart the currently running kernel, click on the Jupyter notebook toolbar.
+You can then view the kernel status in the Server Log window:

-You can find other kernel specific commands in themenu of the JetBrains DataSpell main menu.
+You can find other kernel specific commands in themenu of the DataSpell main menu.

-You can execute your notebook code cells on a specific Jupyter servers.
+You can execute your notebook code cells on a specific Jupyter server.

-When you launch any managed server, by default it uses the current and the automatically selected port.
-However, you can select any other available in your JetBrains DataSpell instance and specify an alternative port.
+When you launch any managed server, by default it uses the current Python interpreter and the automatically selected port.
+However, you can select any other interpreter available in your DataSpell instance and specify an alternative port.
 You can also connect to any configured server if you know its URL and token.

 To open the server settings, selectin the list of the Jupyter servers.